akeneo/pim-helpcenter/content/updates/2020-08/1-rules-UI-to-be-continued.md

 - EE
 ---

-# More and more capabilities in your rules builder!
+# More and more capabilities in your rules builder interface!
 ::: meta-data type="New" features="Rules engine, Productivity" available="mid-August" link-to-doc="../articles/manage-your-rules.html#the-rule-builder-tab"
 :::